Hello there, I’m Christina Bonnett, the creator of the artworks displayed on this website, so if you are asking yourself:

 What is the purpose of this website?

-This Portfolio is intended to give the viewer an overall idea of the avenues I have explored over the years.
+The Gallery, also a Portfolio, is intended to give the viewer an overall idea of the avenues I have explored over the years.
 Many of the paintings have been sold, some quite a long time ago, but I have made a number of them available as prints that can be bought directly from this website.

 What an amazing opportunity the internet can bring to any artist who learns how to spread the word about their work and reach people all over the world!